inwinstack/ckad-training/antonio_gamez/session-03/exercise-01/README.md

     * Find existing / create an exporter with WP API
     * Feel free to decide which metrics you want to export (a pair of metrics should be more than enough)
     * Add an option to the chart to enable the metrics
-    * IN_PROGRESS(export json del tablero) With the metrics, create a simple Grafana dashboard
+    * With the metrics, create a simple Grafana dashboard

   * Part 6.
 Create chart repo:
-    IN_PROGRESS* Create a repository with your created chart (crear server node)* Use a folder inside the sandbox, for example and create a simple server IN_PROGRESS(va regular...)* Add it to Kubeapps
+    * Create a repository with your created chart (crear server node)* Use a folder inside the sandbox, for example and create a simple server
+    * Add it to Kubeapps